TSGut/Matrix-Generators-for-SU2-and-SU3/README.md

 `MatrixRepSU3` in SU3Gen.m returns a specific matrix representation of the group SU(3) with [highest weight] as given via non-optional argument, e.g. for `{1,0}` it will return the [Gell-Mann matrices].
 The method returns a [`List`] of eight matrices.

 These two Wolfram Mathematica notebooks are a part of [BProbeM], an open source Mathematica package to scan matrix geometries, forked from the original [BProbe].
-The code for these two notebooks is subject to GNU license v3, see the original variants [here].
+The particular instances presented here have only been minimally modified to work as stand-alone functions instead of being part of a package.
+The code for these two notebooks is subject to GNU General Public License v3.0, see the original variant [here].

 The notebooks can in principle be added to Mathematica as part of the BProbeM package if desired but I believe they can perhaps be useful for other purposes and presenting them separate from the BProbeM package can help people who are looking for this find them more easily.

-For the purposes of citing, please see the full BProbeM package.
+For the purposes of citing, please see the full [BProbeM] package.

 [`List`]: https://reference.wolfram.com/language/ref/List.html
 [highest weight]: https://en.wikipedia.org/wiki/Weight_%28representation_theory%29